UniversalDependencies/docs/_akk/feat/Gender[prep].md

 udver: '2'
 ---

 Layered feature encoding gender of suffix pronoun attached to preposition.
-Most prepositions in Akkadian can take pronominal objects, save _ana_ `to' and _ina_ `in'.
+Most prepositions in Akkadian can take pronominal objects, save _ana_ 'to' and _ina_ 'in'.

 ### <a name="Masc">`Masc`</a>: Pronominal suffix has masculine gender
 ### <a name="Fem">`Fem`</a>: Pronominal suffix has feminine gender